SQLab/114-fall-software-testing/Lab7/README.md

 ## Submission

-1. Write a report in `report.md` to explain your work
+1. Write a report in `report.md` to explain your work.
+2. You must submit these two files `llvm-pass/afl-demo-pass.so.cc` and `llvm-pass/afl-demo-rt.o.c`.
-2. You need to commit and push the corresponding changes to your repository, which contains the code that satisfies the aforementioned requirements.
+3. You need to commit and push the corresponding changes to your repository, which contains the code that satisfies the aforementioned requirements.